By Luis Hernandez • 07/23/2015

 But it wasn’t until 1985 that Computer Usability Testing & Evaluation was published by Richard Spencer.
 Of course, by this point, usability wasn’t anything new, so designing computers that were most usable was a given.
 In fact, the war of operating systems, mainly between Microsoft and Apple, has been centered on usability since the beginning.

 When home-accessible Internet arrived and websites became the next usability feat, Steve Krug published Don’t Make Me Think in 2000.
 I think we can all agree web designers everywhere desperately needed this book back in 2000 and the web has become better for it.

 Conducting usability tests

-The most important thing to remember when conducting any type of usability study with real users (as opposed to an expert review), your main duty to the test is to pay attention to the user.
+The most important thing to remember when conducting any type of usability study with real users (as opposed to an expert review) is that your main duty during the test is to pay attention to the user.
 You are scoring the website, not the user.
 These are your goals: